Ellipog/subdomains/README.md

-# Aaenz Web Portal
+# Subdomain Explorer

-A modern web portal built with Next.js that displays and manages subdomains of aaenz.no.
-The portal features a beautiful, responsive UI with real-time subdomain status checking and title fetching.
+A modern web application built with Next.js that discovers and explores subdomains of any website.
+Features a beautiful, responsive UI with real-time subdomain status checking and title fetching capabilities.

 ## Features

-- 📌 Pinned sites management
-- 🔍 Automatic subdomain discovery
+- 🔍 Automatic subdomain discovery using certificate transparency logs
-- 🎯 Real-time status checking
+- 🎯 Real-time status checking of discovered subdomains
 - 📱 Responsive design for all devices
-- 🎨 Modern UI with animations
+- 🎨 Modern UI with smooth animations
 - 🌙 Dark mode support
-- 🔒 Secure iframe handling
+- 🔒 Secure domain handling
+- 📊 Clean data visualization

 ## Tech Stack